igzhu/moduleC5_homework/README.md

 =================================================================================

-This files demonstrate the use of JavaScript with DOM (documet object model) methods, HTML lifecycle, JSON/XML, XHR (XMLHttpRequest) and etc.
+This files demonstrate the use of JavaScript with DOM (documet object model) methods, HTML lifecycle, JSON/XML, XHR (XMLHttpRequest), etc.

 Here the concrete content:

 * C5.2.
 JSON vs XML - object serialization/deserialization through JSON, XML formats.
 * С5.3.
 XHR - simple application that uses XHR (XMLHttpRequest), callback function with default async call.
 * C5.6.
 HTTP (fetch, async-await) - application based on Fetch HTTP-запросом (as a promise realisation) and async/await call.
-* Work on YAML Dev Kit docs
 * C5.7. (complex) - this is the more advanced app.
 Fetch, async-await, DOM navigation and update (CRUD like), client-side data storage (localStorage is used).